sarnold/meta-small-arm-extra/README.rst

 There are some generic and machine-specific recipes here that can be used with various poky or oe-core builds; tested on Beagles, RPi, edgerouter, CI-20, and many freescale machines.
 This layer also contains the minimal "machine" info required for beaglebone kernel and u-boot recipes to build properly against oe-core and meta-ti (but is not yet a stand-alone BSP).

-The current machine-specific support is for Nitrogen6, BeagleBone, and RaspberryPi, with additional support planned for the future.
+The current machine-specific support is for Udoo Neo,  Nitrogen6, BeagleBone, and RaspberryPi, with additional support planned for the future.

 To Use This Layer for Nitrogen6 Boards
 ======================================